 THIS DATE IN HISTORY: Aug.
 3

-1951: Marcel Dionne, one of seven members of the NHL's 700-goal club, is born in Drummondville, Quebec.
+1951: Marcel Dionne, one of eight members of the NHL's 700-goal club, is born in Drummondville, Quebec.

 Dionne is traded to the New York Rangers on March 10, 1987, scores 31 goals the following season and retires after 1988-89 with 1,771 points (731 goals, 1,040 assists) in 1,348 NHL games.
 Dionne is a two-time First-Team NHL All-Star, wins the Lady Byng Trophy and Ted Lindsay Award twice each, and is inducted into the Hockey Hall of Fame in 1992, though he never comes close to playing on a Stanley Cup winner.